-The idea is similar to many mass tort settlement funds such as the World Trade Center and the Boy Scouts which were set up to avoid years and years of court proceedings and appeals.
-Because each claimant has endured different physical or sexual abuse, a one size fits all settlement in a consumer product class action is not permitted because of the great variety of claims.
+The YDC Claims Fund is similar to many mass tort settlement funds, such as the World Trade Center and the Boy Scouts, which were set up to provide a simple and efficient way of resolving legal claims, instead of going through years and years of court proceedings and appeals.

 When Can Claims Be Filed?

-Attorneys who represent claimants will be limited to not more than a one-third contingent fee on the amount recovered.
-The $100,000,000 fund will last until June 30, 2032.
+Attorneys who represent claimants will be limited to a one-third (33 and 1/3 %) contingent fee on the amount recovered.

 Several documents must be completed to file a claim with the YDC Claims Fund.
 The claim documents and associated rules are approximately 85 pages long and contain complex calculations and definitions that determine the amount of compensation a victim is entitled to.
 With that much paper and complexity, many claimants have turned to us for assistance.

 Furthermore, there are millions of pages of State-produced documents to be reviewed before an attorney files a claim for a client, and finding the documents that support an individual victim’s claim and requested compensation is akin to searching for a needle in a haystack.
 Nevertheless, the State maintains that plaintiffs’ attorneys must submit these supporting documents with a claim before the State will either settle the claim at all or settle it for the amount of compensation requested.

 While the YDC Claims Fund is not a perfect solution, the State owes victims the opportunity to timely and fairly resolve their claims.

 We look forward to recoveries from the YDC Claims Fund for our other clients, and we will not apologize for fighting for victims who feel that justice requires closure and compensation now.
 We believe in giving our clients results, not promises.